PixelMojo

 Traditional Marketing Runs "Big Bet" Campaigns

 A traditional marketing calendar is often structured around large, quarterly, "big bang" campaigns.
 A massive amount of time and resources are invested upfront to develop the creative, plan the media buy, and coordinate the launch.
 Once the campaign is live, the team largely moves on to planning the next one.
-While these campaigns can be impactful, they are also slow, expensive, and notoriously difficult to optimize in real-time.
-The feedback loop is measured in months, not days.

 Growth Marketing Runs High-Velocity Experiments